Skip to content

 Use the same Viva Viagem card for the whole trip.
 The €0.50 card cost is one-time.
 Top it up with day passes (€6.80) for unlimited metro, bus, and tram for 24 hours from first use.

 Lisboa Card includes free metro from the airport.
-If you’ve bought a Lisboa Card online, it activates on first use and includes unlimited metro, bus, tram, and most ferry rides plus free entry to 50+ attractions.
+If you’ve bought a Lisboa Card online, it activates on first use and covers unlimited metro, bus, tram, and most ferry rides plus free entry to 50+ attractions.
 The 24-hour card costs €27.

 FAQ